Transfer data with AzCopy v10 (Preview)

 azcopy sync <source> <destination>.
 Ideal for incremental copy scenarios.

 - Supports Azure Data Lake Storage Gen2 APIs.
 Use

-myaccount.dfs.core.windows.netas a URI to call the ADLS Gen2 APIs.
+myaccount.dfs.core.windows.netas a URI to call the Data Lake Storage Gen2 APIs.

 - Supports copying an entire account (Blob service only) to another account.

-- List/Remove files and blobs in a given path.
+- Lists or removes files and blobs in a given path.

-- Supports wildcard patterns in a path as well as --include and --exclude flags.
+- Supports wildcard patterns in a path, and --exclude flags.

-- Improved resiliency: every AzCopy instance will create a job order and a related log file.
-You can view and restart previous jobs and resume failed jobs.
+- Creates a job order and a related log file with every AzCopy instance.
+You can view and restart previous jobs, and resume failed jobs.
 AzCopy will also automatically retry a transfer after a failure.